Does Anyone Love Me?

 As you ponder those questions about the scope and depths of love, I intended for you to start thinking about what love really looks like in your life and how you would define love.
 Take a few minutes and give it some careful thought.
 Meditate upon your love life.
 Only God can love you, and only God can explain real love to you.
 So, please turn in your Bible to 1 John 4:7-20.
 Writing through John, the Holy Spirit teaches us all about love.
 As you already know, love in the Bible never refers to just a warm feeling.
 God defines and illustrates “love,” for God is love.

 Beloved.
 First, God calls people who follow Christ “beloved.”
-Jesus means that He loves everyone who follows after Him, and has faith that Jesus died on the cross for my sins.
+Jesus means that He loves everyone who follows after Him, and has faith that Jesus died on the cross for their sins.
 Faith in the Bible always means personal trust, and includes an assurance of things hoped for, and the conviction of things not seen.
-1Hebrews 11:1, page 1882.
+1Hebrews 11:1.
 The Greek word used for “faith” (“πίστις”) means that we rely upon, or put confidence in, someone or something.
 The Greek word for “assurance” (“ὑπόστασις”) means literally to put something under, to create a firm foundation, and means something real and steadfast.
 Faith is the foundation for our lives.
 It supports everything we are in Christ.
 It motivates us to live for Christ, and through our faith, God saves us from our sins.

 Love is from God.
 Jesus provided great teaching on love 3The word for “love” (“ἀγάπη”) points to a special way of living with its source in God, in activity directed by God, and the results created by God. and backed up every word He spoke with every action He took.
 Jesus showed us all about true love.
 Only God loves us, and only the people who know God and are born of God love other people.
 So, guess what?
 Your parents could never love you if they were not born again by faith alone in Jesus Christ for the forgiveness of sins.
 In fact, most people have no ability to love because they never knew God and were never born again by God.

 Born of God.
 Well, I always thought my unbelieving mother really loved me.
 She held me, cuddled me, clothed me, fed me, and always said she loved me.
 No doubt your mother loved you, but if she was not born of God, she did not love you with God’s love.
 We need to dig deeper here to understand God’s love.
 We have already seen that God has a special love.
 It is spiritual and supernatural.
 Your mother did not love everyone on your block the same way she loved you.
-But God loved everyone man, woman and child living in your neighborhood, and sent His Son, Jesus, to die on a cross for their sins.
+But God loved every man, woman and child living in your neighborhood, and sent His Son, Jesus, to die on a cross for their sins.
 God loved the whole world, and sent Jesus because He loved the world.
 So, unless someone is born again, then they do not have God’s love within, and cannot share it with others.
 How can I be born of God?
 I suggest you click here and go to the home page to understand how you can be born again and truly experience God’s love for you.

 Real Love in Action

 Real love means that you treat someone as God treats them.
 Let me illustrate that point from a story Jesus told about real love.
 One day a very religious man named Simon invited Jesus to dine with him.
 Jesus came over and reclined at the table.
 In the days of Jesus, these people lay on the floor with a pillow behind them while they ate in a reclining position.
 As Jesus began to eat, a woman, known as a sinner in that city, brought in an alabaster vial of perfume.
-Standing behind Jesus, she be wiping the feet of Jesus with her tears as she wept.
+Standing behind Jesus, she began wiping the feet of Jesus with her tears as she wept.
 What a powerful picture of love.

 Jesus knew what Simon was thinking.
 Jesus always knows everything I am thinking.
 In this case, Jesus confronted Simon with a question about real love.
 Jesus told Simon about a moneylender.
-He loaned one debtor two hundred fifty denarii (one denari equals one day’s wage).
+He loaned one debtor two hundred fifty denarii (one denarius equals one day’s wage).
 He loaned another debtor fifty denarii.
 When both were unable to pay, the moneylender graciously forgave both of them.
 Jesus then asked a very important question: “So, which of them will love him more?”
 Simon answered and said, “I suppose the one whom he forgave more.”
 Jesus said he had answered correctly.
 Then Jesus applied the story to the woman wiping His feet with her tears.

 Jesus told Simon that the woman wiped the feet of Jesus because she had been forgiven much, therefore she loved Jesus much.
 In contrast, Simon though himself superior to this woman who was a sinner.
 Simon though he did not need forgiveness, but if he did, it was for only very little things in his life.
 Simon knew this woman was a tremendous sinner, and, in his mind, righteous people like himself would have noting to do with her.
 In fact, he was appalled that Jesus allowed her to touch Him.
 Jesus used this story to teach us about real love.
 God loves people who turn to Him for forgiveness.
 While religious humans hate the sinners, God loves sinners and seeks to save them as lost people.
 When people respond to His love, confess their sins, and receive His forgiveness by faith in Jesus alone, they really know what deliverance from darkness feels like.
-They also know that only Jesus can lead you out of darkness.
+They also know that only Jesus can lead someone out of darkness.
 God the Father says that He rescues us out of the domain of darkness and transfers us into the kingdom of His beloved Son.
-4Colossians 1:13-14, Page 1841 “For He rescued us from the domain of darkness, and transferred us into the kingdom of Hi beloved Son, in whom we have redemption, the forgiveness of sins.”
+4Colossians 1:13-14: “For He rescued us from the domain of darkness, and transferred us to the kingdom of His beloved Son, in whom we have redemption, the forgiveness of sins.”
 This woman loved Jesus because she had been forgiven much.
 She had a giant pile of stinky baggage piled into her life and Jesus threw all that garbage away and made her a brand new, born-again person.
 She had been gloriously saved from her sins by Jesus Christ and she knew it.
 She did not care who hated her, because she knew that Jesus loved her.
 Simon did not wipe the feet of Jesus or weep over Jesus.
 Simon had a lot to learn about forgiveness and love.
 We love Jesus because He has forgiven us a debt we could never repay.
-He paid suffered the death penalty I deserved by dying on on the cross in my place.
+He suffered the death penalty I deserved by dying on on the cross in my place.
 Jesus loves sinners like me.
 I owe Jesus everything, but especially my love for eternity.
 We can learn a lot about love from this story.